Road-To-FinOps-Deploy/aws_tf_ebs_resize/ReadMe.md

 * AWS.EC2.Windows.CloudWatch added to server  C:\Program Files\Amazon\SSM\Plugins\awsCloudWatch\
 * Change Region if needed
 * Run Powershell as administrator and run Restart-Service AmazonSSMAgent
+* Update the Cloudwatch with the EC2 ID

 ## Deploy
 aws-saml